On symbol correspondences for quark systems I: Characterizations: Mixed-quark systems

-The matrices $\textswab{C}(\vb*a)$ are matrix representations of the map $W$ restricted to a weight space of $\mathcal B(\vb*p;\vb*a)$ with respect to a coupled basis of $\mathcal B(\mathcal H_{\vb*p})$ and the $\mathcal E$ harmonics.
-They are analogous to characteristic numbers of symbol correspondences for pure-quark system: in the latter case, the domain and codomain of a symbol correspondence are multiplicity free and have only representations $Q(n,n)$, so it provides a $1\times 1$ real matrix indexed by $n$.
-The moduli space in that case is a product of $V_{1}(\mathbb R) = \mathbb R^\ast$.
+\begin{remark} The matrices $\mathbf{C}(\vb*a)$ are matrix representations of the map $W$ restricted to a weight space of $\mathcal B(\vb*p;\vb*a)$ with respect to a coupled basis of $\mathcal B(\mathcal H_{\vb*p})$ and the $\mathcal E$ harmonics.
+They are analogous to characteristic numbers of symbol correspondences for pure-quark system: in the latter case, the domain and codomain of a symbol correspondence are multiplicity free and have only representations $(n,n)$, so it provides a $1\times 1$ real matrix indexed by $n$, so that, if a pure-quark correspondence has characteristic numbers $(c_n)$, its characteristic parameters would be $c^{1}_{\gamma}(n,n) = c_n\delta_{\gamma,1}$ and the moduli space, in this case, would be a product of $V_{1}(\mathbb R) = \mathbb R^\times$. \end{remark}